ppkantorski/Robinaut-Controller/README.md

     print(e)
     print('Memcache has failed.')
 ```
 6. To use the 'ngrok' features, add these lines to your ngrok.yml (~/.ngrok2/ngrok.yml) file after adding your authtoken.
+You can use ngrok_launcher.zsh to run ngrok on a screen named 'ngrok'.
 ```
 authtoken: XXXXXXXXXXXXXXXX
 tunnels: